weiqiangzheng1999/starter-hugo-academic/content/publication/the-smoothed-complexity-of-computing-kemeny-and-slater-rankings/index.md

 publication_types:
   - "1"
 authors:
-  - Lirong_Xia
+  - Lirong Xia
   - admin
 publication: the 35th AAAI Conference on Artificial Intelligence
-publication_short: AAAI 2021
+publication_short: AAAI
 abstract: >-
   The computational complexity of winner determination under common voting rules is a classical and fundamental topic in the field of computational social